Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 //    I. In the case of a proposal contract, the Deployer publishes the complete details of the proposal and the contract notifies the creation of a new proposal
 //       a.
 The deadline for the proposal is set
 //       b.
 Users are allowed to express their interest in proposals by either up voting or down voting and occasionally contributing to these proposals, then everyone else sees the total number of votes a proposal has and the amount it has raised
 //       c.
-For each proposal, after it deadline is reached, depending on the votes:
+For each proposal, after its deadline is reached, depending on the votes:
 //          - It either becomes a bounty and the balance of the contract sent to the proposer or
 //          - If its contract balance wasn't empty at the time of the deadline, then its open to process refunds, then when its balance hits zero it closes and the proposal taken down, else
 //          - It is taken down immediately